• VILLA ZOLLO • at the foot of the Carpathians

 ••• VILLA ZOLLO •••.

 We rent out this cottage since June 2013.
-It provides spacious 152 sqm of living space for 6 (up to 8) persons on two floors and 5.000 sqm garden.
+It provides 5.000 sqm garden and spacious rooms for 6 (up to 8) people.

 The large living room (34 sqm) with oak parquet is located on the mezzanine floor.
 It includes an open kitchen, a brick fireplace, LED TV (Astra Satellite) and ten seats at two tables.
 From the adjoining balcony you can take a look into the valley or follow the sun as it goes down right between the crests of two forested mountains.